 There are several statutory provisions governing the behaviour of judges. their purpose is to guarantee that judges do their work impartially.
 If a party to the proceedings has doubts as to the impartiality of the judge, the law gives him or her the opportunity to raise objections against the investigating judge.
 Sometimes, one party to a lawsuit is dissatisfied with the work of the judge.
 Here a distinction is made between the decision handed down by the court and the behaviour of the judge.

 - If the dissatisfaction relates to the judgment, the party complaining usually has the option of lodging an appeal;

 - Complaints about the behaviour of a judge may be filed with the board of the court where the judge in question holds office.
 Every court has a complaints procedure that sets out the rules on dealing with complaints.

 Judges must gain expertise in at least two fields.
-As a rule, they handle a case in a certain area and switch from one jurisdiction to another.
+As a general rule, they deal with a case in a particular area of law and then switch to another jurisdiction.
 This rule is designed to prevent judges from focusing for too long and too much on one area of expertise.

 Judges work in district courts (rechtbanken).
-These include a minimum of four sectors: the civil-law sector, the criminal-law sector, the administrative-law sector and the sub-district court sector.
+These include at least four sectors: the civil-law sector, the criminal-law sector, the administrative-law sector and the sub-district court sector.
 Judges working in the latter sector are called kantonrechter, the others are referred to as rechter.
 The judges working in the courts of appeal and the Supreme Court are called raadsheer.